Richard Nanula: Career

 Nanula served as executive vice president of Amgen Inc. in May 2001 and was appointed chief financial officer in August 2001.
 On April 10, 2007, Amgen announced that he would be resigning from his position "to pursue other opportunities."
 On May 4, 2007, it was announced that Nanula resigned from the Boeing Company's board of directors, where he had served since January 2005.

 Announced in January 2008, Nanula joined Colony Capital, LLC, and was responsible for the firm's global operations, with a special focus on operating company transactions.
 Nanula resigned from Colony in July 2013 amid allegations of a sex scandal that involved porn stars Trinity St. Clair and Samantha Saint.

 As of at least February 2021, he is the CEO of PureForm Global, a manufacturer of cannabinoids.

+In July 2023, Lucy Scientific Discovery Inc. announced that Nanula had been appointed its CEO and that he would "retain his Chairman role".
+As of September 2025, the company is no longer in business.

 Personal life

 Nanula married Tracey Hart, whom he met at Disney, in 1995.
 They have three children together.
 In 2005, Hart filed for divorce.